IFRS 9 — Financial Instruments

 On 16 December 2011, the IASB issued Mandatory Effective Date and Transition Disclosures (Amendments to IFRS 9 and IFRS 7), which amended the effective date of IFRS 9 to annual periods beginning on or after 1 January 2015, and modified the relief from restating comparative periods and the associated disclosures in IFRS 7.

-The IASB intends to expand IFRS 9 to add new requirements for impairment of financial assets measured at amortised cost, and hedge accounting.
-When these projects are completed, then, IFRS 9 will be a complete replacement for IAS 39.
+The IASB intends to expand IFRS 9 to add new requirements for impairment of financial assets measured at amortised cost and include limited amendments to the classification and measurement requirements.
+When these projects are completed an effective date will be added and IFRS 9 will be a complete replacement for IAS 39.

 Other sub-projects in the IASB's comprehensive project to replace IAS 39: